Structured Web Data API Reference

 timestamp

-Time (UTC) at which the source feed or webpage was last checked for an update.
+Time (UTC) at which the source was last checked for an update.

 Measured in seconds since the Unix epoch.